 - To advance from the idea to the action plan

 - To verify and validate the project’s feasibility

 - To obtain the backing of investors and other decision makers

 Smart Data and Digital Business tackles how enterprises such as businesses, non‐profits, or governments can use data to generate novel insights and make more informed management decisions.
 The ability to use data effectively to drive rapid, precise and profitable decisions has been a critical strategic advantage for many large companies.
 With the increasing availability of large amounts of data — i.e., “Big Data” — data‐driven business innovation is becoming a critical capability for enterprises of all types and sizes.

 In this course, you will learn to identify, evaluate, and capture business opportunities based on the strategic analysis of data.
 You will gain a solid overview of state‐of‐the‐art analytic techniques, how to communicate data science results effectively, and reflect on issues in building and leading data‐driven teams in your organization.

-- Stakeholders Management
+- Managing Stakeholders

 A project’s merits are never enough.
 To succeed, it is critical to obtain the support of key stakeholders, including investors and decision-makers, with their own characteristics and cultural background:

 - Using institutional communication as a lever to influence stakeholders